sebastian-campanella/SebTool-CFCLI/README.md

 ## Output

-    Generated reports will be saved in the specified output directory.
+    Generated reports will be saved in the current directory.
+    On the table the domain with columns empty indicate that the domain has WAF disabled.

 ## Additional Information